canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/hard/q2/QuestionText.md

 - Methods
     - The following methods should be visible from another class
       - A `marryMe` method which takes a `Partner` object and changes the last names of both objects to a hyphenated version of their unmarried names.
+Where the format is `lastName-passedLastName`.
     - A `getFirstName` method which returns the **firstName** attribute of the partner
     - A `getLastName` method which returns the **lastName** attribute of the partner
     - A `setFirstName` method which takes a `String` parameter and updates the **firstName** attribute to that value.